Congolese Australians: Language

-Social Status
+Social status

-Racism against Congolese Australians, similarly to all African-Australian groups, is not uncommon, with African Australians feeling as though they are criminalized and scrutinized due to their skin color, even rejected by the society they are seeking to participate in due to the prejudices of members of the population.
+Racism against Congolese Australians, similarly to all African-Australian groups, is not uncommon, with African Australians feeling as though they are criminalized and scrutinized due to their skin colour, even rejected by the society they are seeking to participate in due to the prejudices of members of the population.
 Given that most Congolese Australians are fleeing from conflict in their home country, they simultaneously are removed from the country they fled, but also due to this racialization, lack a feeling of belonging.

 Access to healthcare is another element of Australian resettlement that has barriers affecting Congolese-born refugees, of these, the commonly reported barriers are the differences between the Australian and Congolese health system, the complexity of the Australian healthcare system and communication issues.
 The main difference between the two systems is the ease of purchasing medication in Africa when compared with Australia; purchasing necessary medications in Africa did not require a prescription, including antibiotics, unlike Australia where diagnosis and prescription of medicine by a professional is usually required before being allowed to purchase more serious medicines.
 The Australian pharmacy system can also be a barrier, with the combination of generic and brand names for medicines, requiring multiple medicines for newly diagnosed conditions and prescriptions, none of which are present in the Congolese system.
 The language barrier is a common problem also, and can make the previous issues more severe, many feel that their English is not adequate to describe their symptoms to a GP or a pharmacist, and made it difficult for healthcare professionals to communicate with their patients.